Pedagogy

-Definition and etymology
+Definition

 The meaning of the term "pedagogy" is often contested and a great variety of definitions has been suggested.
 The most common approach is to define it as the study or science of teaching methods.
 In this sense, it is the methodology of education.
 As a methodology, it investigates the ways and practices that can be used to realize the aims of education.
 The main aim is often identified with the transmission of knowledge.
 Other aims include fostering skills and character traits.
 They include helping the student develop their intellectual and social abilities as well as psychomotor and affective learning, which are about developing practical skills and adequate emotional dispositions, respectively.

 However, not everyone agrees with this characterization of pedagogy and some see it less as a science and more as an art or a craft.
 This characterization puts more emphasis on the practical aspect of pedagogy, which may involve various forms of "tacit knowledge that is hard to put into words".
 This approach is often based on the idea that the most central aspects of teaching are only acquired by practice and cannot be easily codified through scientific inquiry.
 In this regard, pedagogy is concerned with "observing and refining one's skill as a teacher".
 A more inclusive definition combines these two characterizations and sees pedagogy both as the practice of teaching and the discourse and study of teaching methods.
 Some theorists give an even wider definition by including considerations such as "the development of health and bodily fitness, social and moral welfare, ethics and aesthetics".
 Due to this variety of meanings, it is sometimes suggested that pedagogy is a "catch-all term" associated with various issues of teaching and learning.
 In this sense, it lacks a precise definition.

 According to Patricia Murphy, a detailed reflection on the meaning of the term "pedagogy" is important nonetheless since different theorists often use it in very different ways.
 In some cases, non-trivial assumptions about the nature of learning are even included in its definition.
 Pedagogy is often specifically understood in relation to school education.
 But in a wider sense, it includes all forms of education, both inside and outside schools.
 In this wide sense, it is concerned with the process of teaching taking place between two parties: teachers and learners.
 The teacher's goal is to bring about certain experiences in the learner to foster their understanding of the subject matter to be taught.
 Pedagogy is interested in the forms and methods used to convey this understanding.

 Pedagogy is closely related to didactics but there are some differences.
 Usually, didactics is seen as the more limited term that refers mainly to the teacher's role and activities, i.e how their behavior is most beneficial to the process of education.
 This is one central aspect of pedagogy besides other aspects that consider the learner's perspective as well.
 In this wider sense, pedagogy focuses on "any conscious activity by one person designed to enhance learning in another".